lingthio/Flask-User/docs/source/faq.rst

 Flask-Security has been around since at least March 2012 and additionally offers Json/AJAX, MongoDB, Peewee, and Basic HTTP Authentication.

-Flask-User has been designed with :doc:`Full customization <customize>` in mind and additionally offers Username login and Internationalization.
+Flask-User has been designed with :doc:`Full customization <customization>` in mind and additionally offers Username login and Internationalization.
 It exists since December 2013 and contains 661 statements with a 98% test coverage.